 Routing policies must be created to direct how calls will be routed to a system.
 To add a routing policy, select Routing Policies on the left panel menu and then click on the New button (not shown).

 Under General:

-- Enter an informative name in the Name field - Under SIP Entity as Destination, click Select, and then select the appropriate SIP entity to which this routing policy applies - Under Time of Day, click Add, and then select the time range
+- Enter an informative name in the Name field. - Under SIP Entity as Destination, click Select, and then select the appropriate SIP entity to which this routing policy applies. - Under Time of Day, click Add, and then select the time range.

-The following screen shows the routing policy for inbound calls from the BT Global Services SIP Trunk to Communication Manager.
+The following screen shows the routing policy for Communication Manager.